-If you’ve been following along on our blog, you also probably know that we visit New York frequently but we’ve always been too busy stuffing our faces with new food.
-This is the once city where food >>> photos for us.
+If you’ve been following along on our blog, you also probably know that we visit New York frequently but we’ve always been too busy stuffing our faces with food.
+This happens to be the one city where food is more important than photos for us.

 Also, how crazy is it that while we were there, we randomly ran into our friend, Katie, who we went on the Philippines mission trip with!
 Big city but small world.

 Since we didn’t get to go at sunset, I gave it a little extra glow in my edit.